0xJoeMama/progintro-hw0/cmdline/README.md

 ... spam ...
 ```

 sorts the names in alphabetical order.
-We need this because 'uniq' only works if equal lines are next to one another.
+We need this because `uniq` only works if equal lines are next to one another.

 ```sh
 $ uniq -c <file>